Booking an Appointment-a 3 step process:

-Use our Booking Request Form to request an appointment and provide information about your child’s situation.
+Make a booking request online using our Booking Request Form and provide information about your child’s situation.
+Staff will then phone you to organise an appointment.

-Appointments and bookings are then made over the phone with our receptionists.
-They will book an appointment in consultation with you.
-This booking must then be confirmed by your completion of the Patient Information Form online within 48 hours.
+3. You then confirm the booking by completion of the Patient Information Form online within 48 hours.

 Our paediatricians are generally tightly booked.
-Most are booked for some weeks or months ahead but we carefully manage waiting lists so that families in need can be offered any earlier cancellations.
+Most are booked for some weeks or months ahead.
+We carefully manage waiting lists so that families in need can be offered earlier cancellations where possible.
 For new patients, an hour long appointment must be booked but it is often easier to book review appointments.

 When booking, please let staff know about any pressing concerns and also ensure that you or your GP sends through the GP’s referral letter as soon as possible.
 Earlier appointments may be available with another of our paediatricians.
 Our practice’s team of paediatricians and allied health providers have a strong tradition and culture of mentoring and discussion of clinical challenges, as well as provision of back up care for each other’s patients.